Skip to content

 agr remove -g anthropics/skills/frontend-design

-agr remove kasperjunge/commit
+agr remove vercel-labs/agent-browser/agent-browser

 agr remove ./my-skill